j2labs/quickness/README.md

-# Quickness
+# Quickness 11.10

-This is a tool for deploying system configurations to remote systems easily.
+This is a tool for deploying system configurations to Ubuntu systems easily.

 It's just a few shell scripts for now, but I'm certain it will evolve as I figure out great ways to deploy and configure servers.

 ## Just Launched A Box

-After launching a fresh box, SSH to it and run the following steps.
+After launching a fresh box, open a terminal on it and run the following steps.

     ubuntu@host:~$ sudo apt-get install git-core
     ubuntu@host:~$ git clone https://github.com/j2labs/quickness.git